Traktip - Service Level Agreements

 2. Title your Service Level and click Save to confirm.

-3. Click “Terms” on the main Service Level page.
+3. Click Terms on the Service Levels List page.

 4. Match your Service Level to a Severity.